HowardPWardinkle/howardpwardinkle.github.io/books.md

 by Keiko Nakazawa

 Ondori publishes many good pop-up books, and this one has many greeting card ideas.
-Included are many interested 180&deg; and 90&deg; cards, and more interestingly a 360&deg; design and many 0&deg; designs.
+Included are many interesting 180&deg; and 90&deg; cards, and more interestingly a 360&deg; design and many 0&deg; designs.
 The 360&deg; is a dice cube that forms when you open the card all the way so the front and back touch.
 This and Chantani's book [below](/books.html#pop-up-origamic-architecture) are the only books I've found with the 0&deg; designs.
 I've made a couple of my own, including the 2021 Christmas card, which I blogged about.

 ### Cards that Pop Up, Flip & Slide